nv-tlabs/GET3D/README.md

 ## News

+- 2023-09-15: We added the support for [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/) as a drop-in replacement for DMTet.
+Please refer to this [section](https://github.com/nv-tlabs/GET3D#employing-flexicubes) for more details.
 - 2022-10-13: Pretrained model on Shapenet released!
 Check more details [here](./pretrained_model)
 - 2022-09-29: Code released!
 - 2022-09-22: Code will be uploaded next week!